bhusalb/number_to_string/README.md

-# number_to_string
+# Introduction
-function that converts number into string
+PHP function to convert number to words.